 Every project contains a Data Rows tab.
 Prior to any filtering, the table contains all the data rows in the project, either labeled or queued.
 Each data row has information displayed, including labeling and review time, the dataset the data row belongs to, if there are any open issues, and more details dependent on project settings.

-|Unlabeled||A data row has less than the number of required labels associated with it.
-In other words, these are data rows that have no labels (for any data rows that require only a single label i.e., any non-consensus or non-benchmark data row).|
+|To label||Data rows that have less than the number of required labels associated with them.
+In other words, these are data rows that have no labels (if they are non-consensus or non-benchmark data rows).|

-|In review||Marks data rows that are in one of the review tasks within the workflow.|
+|In review||Data rows that are in one of the review tasks within the workflow.|

-|In rework||Marks data rows that are in the rework task within the workflow.|
+|In rework||Data rows that are in the rework task within the workflow.|

-|Done||Marks data rows that have passed through the review process within the workflow.|
+|Done||Data rows that have all required labels completed and have passed through all review steps within the workflow.|

 Reduced set of statuses